N28M/anterra/README.md

 -   **`setup_docker_server.yaml`**:
     -   Installs Docker and Docker Compose.
     -   Creates a `dockeruser` and sets up directories (`/mnt/docker/{appdata,config,media,pictures}`).
+    -   Configures systemd-managed SMB mounts with automatic failover protection (Docker stops if mounts fail).
     -   Basic Docker host setup without Portainer.
+    -   Fully idempotent - safe to rerun to verify or update configuration.
     -   Fetches SSH password from Bitwarden for authentication (requires `docker_pve_ssh_password_uuid` in vault).

 -   **`setup_docker_portainer_server.yaml`**:
     -   Extends `setup_docker_server.yaml` functionality.
     -   Installs Docker and Docker Compose.
     -   Creates a `dockeruser` and sets up directories.
+    -   Configures systemd-managed SMB mounts with automatic failover protection (Docker stops if mounts fail).
     -   Installs and configures Portainer Agent container (exposes port 9001 for remote Portainer management).
+    -   Fully idempotent - safe to rerun to verify or update configuration.
     -   Fetches SSH password from Bitwarden for authentication (requires `docker_pve_ssh_password_uuid` or `docker_pve2_ssh_password_uuid` in vault).

 -   **`setup_media_server.yaml`**:
-    -   Sets up a media server, including installing any necessary software.
+    -   Sets up a media server with Plex Media Server.
+    -   Configures systemd-managed SMB mounts with automatic failover protection (Plex stops if mounts fail).
-    -   Intended to be run on a VM with GPU passthrough for hardware transcoding (e.g., Intel Quick Sync for Plex).
+    -   Intended to be run on a VM with GPU passthrough for hardware transcoding (e.g., Intel Quick Sync).
+    -   Fully idempotent - safe to rerun to verify or update configuration.
+    -   Fetches SSH password from Bitwarden for authentication (requires `mediacenter_password_uuid` in vault).

 -   **`setup_samba_server.yaml`**:
     -   Installs and configures a Samba server for network file sharing.
-    -   Creates a `samba` user and group.
+    -   Creates a `smbuser` and sets up directory structure.
-    -   Sets up two shares:
+    -   Sets up two shares: `downloads` and `media` (with subdirectories for movies, TV, music, pictures).
-        -   **`Public`**: A guest-accessible share for general file sharing.
-        -   **`Private`**: A secured share accessible only by the `samba` user.
     -   The Samba user's password should be stored in Bitwarden and configured in `group_vars/all/secrets.yaml`.

+**SMB Mount Protection**: All VM setup playbooks now include systemd-managed SMB/CIFS mounts with service dependencies.
+This prevents Docker/Plex from starting when network shares are unavailable, protecting against data corruption from containers writing to local filesystems.
+If SMB shares become unavailable during runtime, systemd automatically stops dependent services.
+This protection is built into the setup playbooks and requires no additional configuration.

 ## Configuration Details